Kim Hoyt Sperduto

 You can find more of his extensive litigation experience in the various Practice Area pages throughout this site.

 Kim received his undergraduate degree from Vanderbilt University, and his J.D. and Masters in Public Policy from Duke University.
 He is the married father of three.
-Along with his wife Marsha, Kim serves as Chairman of the Parents' Council for the Catholic University of America.
-He is also Chairman of the Refugee Committee at Georgetown Presbyterian Church.
+Kim is former Co-Chair, along with his wife Marsha, of the Parents’ Council for the Catholic University of American and serves on the Session at Georgetown Presbyterian Church.